mysql/mysql-utilities/doc/man/mysqldiskusage.rst

 If the command line lists no no databases, the utility shows the disk space usage for all databases.

+Size values displayed without a unit indicator such as MB are in bytes.

 To specify how to display output, use one of the following values with the :option:`--format` option: